GlobeMindAI/GlobeMindAI.github.io/content/event/jianping li project/index.md

 ---
-title: Uncertainty modeling and machine learning applications in geotechnical engineering
+title: Stochastic Hazard Assessment of Landslide

-summary: Uncertainty modeling and machine learning applications in geotechnical engineering.
+summary: Stochastic Hazard Assessment of Landslide
-abstract: 'The geotechnical engineering field has long been challenged by the inherent uncertainties associated with soil properties, geological variability, and site conditions.
-Traditional geotechnical design methods often rely on simplified assumptions, empirical correlations, and deterministic models, which can struggle to adequately capture the complex behaviors and uncertainties present in natural systems.
-This proposal seeks to explore the use of uncertainty modeling and machine learning techniques to advance the practice of geotechnical engineering, providing a more robust and data-driven foundation for analysis, design, and decision-making.'
+abstract: 'Landslides pose significant threats to infrastructure, human safety, and the environment, especially in regions characterized by steep terrain and unstable soil conditions.
+Traditional methods of assessing landslide hazards often rely on simplified models that may not fully capture the complex interactions and uncertainties inherent in geotechnical systems.
+The proposed research aims to develop a stochastic hazard assessment framework for landslides, utilizing large deformation analysis to model the complex soil behaviors and deformation mechanisms under various loading conditions.
+By incorporating a stochastic approach, this study will account for uncertainties in soil properties and external factors, providing a more robust and comprehensive assessment of landslide risks.'
-Problem Statement: 'Geotechnical engineering problems are frequently influenced by uncertainties that arise from the heterogeneity of soils, complex interactions between geological materials, and limitations in data collection.
-Current deterministic approaches often overlook or inadequately represent this uncertainty, leading to potentially inaccurate predictions of soil behavior, foundation performance, and slope stability.
-As geotechnical projects become more ambitious, there is a growing need to develop tools that can effectively account for these uncertainties to ensure safety, efficiency, and reliability in geotechnical design and construction.'
+Problem Statement: 'The accurate prediction of landslides is hindered by uncertainties associated with soil properties, environmental factors, and complex interactions within slope systems.
+Current deterministic approaches often fail to adequately capture the nonlinear and large-scale deformations that occur during landslides.
+This results in either overly conservative or insufficiently predictive hazard assessments.
+Large deformation analysis provides an advanced modeling framework that can capture significant changes in soil behavior over time, including the development of shear zones and large-scale displacements.
+A stochastic approach combined with LDA can provide a more realistic representation of the uncertainties and mechanisms involved in landslide events, leading to improved hazard assessments.'
 Objectives: '1.
-To develop a comprehensive framework for uncertainty modeling in geotechnical engineering using probabilistic approaches.
+To develop a stochastic hazard assessment framework for landslides that incorporates large deformation analysis to capture complex soil deformation behaviors.
-2. To integrate machine learning techniques into geotechnical analysis, enabling the prediction of soil properties, bearing capacities, and other critical parameters from complex and varied datasets.
+2. To identify key factors contributing to landslide susceptibility and quantify their uncertainties using probabilistic approaches.
-3. To evaluate the effectiveness of machine learning models in comparison to traditional methods, particularly in scenarios involving limited or noisy data.
+3. To create detailed probabilistic hazard maps that reflect the spatial variability and uncertainties in landslide-prone regions.
-4. To enhance risk assessment and decision-making processes in geotechnical engineering by combining uncertainty quantification with data-driven insights.'
+4. To provide recommendations for landslide risk management and mitigation based on the results of the stochastic hazard assessme'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.